Jump To Section

 - Use two floured bench scrapers and carefully shape the dough from the sides to form a rough rectangle shape.
 Cut in half and use the bench scrapers or wet hands to gently shape each half into a loaf.
 Alternatively, divide into quarters and make smaller ciabatta rolls (decreasing the bake time by 5 minutes).

 - Slide the bench scrapers under the bread dough and transfer each loaf onto a kitchen towel with a generous amount of flour.
 Fold the cloth over the sides of the dough to separate and support each loaf.
 Let the loaves rise for 20 minutes.

 - Meanwhile, preheat the oven to 450°F. Invert a baking sheet or baking stone onto the lowest oven rack.
 Use parchment paper to line another inverted baking sheet.

 - Slide your fingers under each end of the loaf and quickly transfer it to the parchment paper.
 Spray the dough lightly with water.

 - Gently slide the loaves onto the baking sheet in the oven.
 Bake bread until golden brown and they sound hollow when you tap them, 20–25 minutes.

 - Allow ciabatta loaves to cool completely on a wire rack.
 Fresh ciabatta is best enjoyed the day it's made.
 To store longer, wrap tightly with plastic wrap for 2–3 days or freeze for up to 3 months.

-Become a better home cook with the MasterClass All-Access Pass.
+Become a better home cook with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Dominique Ansel, Chef Thomas Keller, Gordon Ramsay, and more.